 Ethos is the best indexed universal life insurance provider in Maryland.
 The platform provides multiple index options, including S&P 500, Russell 2000 and NASDAQ-100 strategies, alongside a stable fixed account alternative.
 You'll get living benefit protection for terminal, chronic and critical illnesses without paying additional premiums.
 The company offers its IUL policies through its partnership with Ameritas.

-Ethos streamlines the application process using data-driven underwriting technology that eliminates lengthy medical exams for many applicants.
+Ethos uses data-driven underwriting to eliminate medical exams for many applicants.
 The company's commitment to transparent index crediting terms and user-friendly digital tools makes IUL coverage accessible and straightforward for Maryland residents.

 Best Term: Legal & General